 How do you know if a website implements HTTPS?

-In firefox you'll notice there's a green padlock in front of the url.
+In firefox you'll notice there's a padlock in front of the url.

 If a site doesn't implement HTTPS or has a broken HTTPS implementation you will see no padlock in Firefox.
 When you click on the info icon you'll see that the connection is not secure.

 In Chrome it's very similar.
-If you see a black padlock before the url it means that the connection to that site is properly secured.
+If you see a black padlock in front of the url it means that the connection to that site is properly secured.

 Chrome is more clear by showing "Not secure" when a site doesn't implement HTTPS.